The manhunt in an Arkansas couple’s killing ended at a barbershop near the suspect’s home

 Andrew James McGann, 28, was arrested in connection with the deaths of a married couple attacked and killed while hiking with their two young daughters at a state park in the Ozark Mountains, Arkansas State Police announced Wednesday.
 The agency earlier had transposed his first and middle names in error, a spokesperson confirmed Thursday.

+McGann’s DNA matched evidence left at the scene and he admitted to killing the victims during an interview with investigators, officials said at a news conference Thursday afternoon.

+Additionally, items seen in a photo of a suspect were found during a search of McGann’s home, along with knives, though it is unclear if the weapon used in the crime was among the collected items, Arkansas State Police Maj.
+Stacie Rhoads said.

-McGann, a former fifth-grade teacher, faces two counts of capital murder, according to police and jail records.
+McGann faces two counts of capital murder, according to police and jail records.
+He had recently been hired as a “teacher candidate” by Springdale Public Schools, according to a district spokesperson, but had not yet started working there.

-His booking photo appears to show McGann still wearing a barber’s cape as he was processed into the Washington County Detention Center in Fayetteville.
+McGann was booked and processed into the Washington County Detention Center in Fayetteville.

-The bodies of Clinton David Brink, 43, and Cristen Amanda Brink, 41, were found Saturday on a walking trail in Devil’s Den State Park in northwest Arkansas, state police said, without saying how they were killed.
+Clinton David Brink, 43, and Cristen Amanda Brink, 41, were found stabbed to death Saturday on a walking trail in Devil’s Den State Park in northwest Arkansas, state police said.
+Clinton is thought to have been attacked first, and Cristen immediately moved to protect their daughters, according to Rhoads.

+“We believe that the mother took them (the two girls) to safety and then returned to help her husband,” Rhoads said.

+Arkansas State Police Col. Mike Hagar praised the parents’ bravery and that of their daughters, noting the information needed to track down the suspect “all started with those two little girls.”

+Officials said they believe McGann acted alone, indicating that the public is safe.

+“I can confirm that we have absolutely no indication, no reason whatsoever to believe there was any connection at all between our suspect and our victims,” Hagar said during Thursday’s news conference.

-A motive for the killings is still being determined, Arkansas State Police Major Stacie Rhoads said during a news conference after Wednesday’s arrest.
+A motive for the killings is still being determined, but Hagar said they appear to be “a completely random event.”

 McGann recently had moved to Arkansas from Oklahoma and gotten a job at a local school, Rhoads said.
 Officials declined to give specific details about what led to the arrest, citing the ongoing prosecution.

-Note: This story has been updated with the latest developments.